Norman Krasna

 Norman Krasna (November 7, 1909 – November 1, 1984) was an American screenwriter, playwright, producer, and film director who penned screwball comedies centered on a case of mistaken identity.
 Krasna directed three films during a forty-year career in Hollywood.
 He garnered four Academy Award screenwriting nominations, winning once for 1943's Princess O'Rourke, which he also directed.

-Biography
+Krasna wrote a number of successful Broadway plays, including Dear Ruth and John Loves Mary.

-Early life
+Early life and career

 Krasna was born in Queens, New York City.
-He attended Columbia University and St John's University School of Law, working at Macy's Department Store during the day.

-He wanted to get into journalism and talked his way into a job as a copy boy for the Sunday feature department of the New York World in 1928.
-(He worked with Lewis Weitzenkorn who turned Krasna into a character in the play Five Star Final.)
+He attended Columbia University and St. John's University School of Law, working at Macy's Department Store during the day.
+Krasna wanted to get into journalism and talked his way into a job as a copy boy for the Sunday feature department of the New York World in 1928.
+While at that newspaper, he worked with Lewis Weitzenkorn who turned Krasna into a character in the play Five Star Final.